Desk with Laptop, Calculator, Files and small model of house with epc colours

 'Modern' UK Building regulations came into force in 1966 (England & Wales), 1964 (Scotland) and 1972 (Northern Ireland).

-In the methodology for EPC assessments of existing dwellings, the list of available construction datebands vary slightly across the nations due to the timing of changes in Building Regulations over the years, so in this section I'll stick with the England & Wales dates as this is where I am located.
+In the EPC assessment methodology for existing dwellings, consideration is given to construction datebands of building parts, and the timing of these bands vary slightly across the nations.
+In this section I'll stick with the England & Wales dates as this is where I am located..

-Up until 1976, houses were almost entirely built without cavity wall insulation as they did not need it in order to meet building regulations.
+Up until 1976, houses were almost entirely built without cavity wall insulation as they did not need it in order to meet the thermal performance required by building regulations.

 From 1976, with slightly tighter requirements for thermal performance, it was more usual for builders to partially insulate cavities.